Reddimus/USACO_notes/Graphs/Gold/P1_2020-Timeline/README.md

 	for (int session = 1; session <= n; ++session)
 		build_order(session);

-	// Update session dependencies in reverse topological order of the memory graph for (int idx = n - 1; idx >= 0; --idx) {
+	// Update session dependencies in topological order of the memory graph for (int idx = n - 1; idx >= 0; --idx) {
 		int a = topologicalOrder[idx];
 		for (pair<int, int>& mem : memories[a]) {